Study in Thailand for a degree or just for a semester abroad!

 Go to Study Abroad Guide Thailand

-Going to study abroad needs some serious thoughts and a good preparation.
+Going to study at a Thai university for international students needs some serious thoughts and a good preparation.
 The articles on this page offer you important background information.
 If you miss something, please contact us.
 We will fill the gap as soon as possible.

 Cost of Living is very affordable on an international scale, and so is cost of study (tuition fee) at most Thai universities.
+Thai universities are among the cheapest universities for international students wordwide, while maintaining an international accepted quality in their degree programs.
 Thailand is not really a 'cheap' country, however.
 As it is anywhere else, you get what you pay for.
 Prices vary widely, and so does quality, from 'Asian style' (rote textbook learning) to 'western style' (developing understanding and skills).
 This Web site aims to be your guide to making a qualified decision independent of whether you want to study a degree program, just spend one semester abroad as an exchange student, or take continuing education in the friendliest country in Asia.
 By the way, any foreign student is called an 'exchange student'.
 It does not need a formal exchange agreement with your university back home to study one semester abroad in Thailand: Study abroad in Asia!

 Degree programs in English cover a wide range of academic fields, such as accounting, architecture, arts, biotechnology, business administration (marketing, finance & banking, general management, hotel & tourism, international business, and more majors at business schools and colleges), applied chemistry, economics, education, engineering (as well as nano, aerospace, automotive, manufacturing engineering), information technology, law, mass communications and journalism, medicine, music, nursing science, risk management, science and technology, and many more.
 Just use our Google Special, our search engine customized to show only pages relevant to international programs at Thai universities and colleges!